Cosmo-Tech/cosmotech-api-javascript-client/docs/ScenarioApi.md

 let organizationId = "organizationId_example"; // String | the Organization identifier
 let workspaceId = "workspaceId_example"; // String | the Workspace identifier
 let scenarioId = "scenarioId_example"; // String | the Scenario identifier
-let scenarioRole = new CosmotechApi.ScenarioRole(); // ScenarioRole | the new Scenario default security.
-apiInstance.setScenarioDefaultSecurity(organizationId, workspaceId, scenarioId, scenarioRole).then((data) => {
+let scenarioRole = new CosmotechApi.ScenarioRole(); // ScenarioRole | This change the scenario default security.
+The default security is the role assigned to any person not on the Access Control List.
+If the default security is None, then nobody outside of the ACL can access the scenario. apiInstance.setScenarioDefaultSecurity(organizationId, workspaceId, scenarioId, scenarioRole).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);
 }, (error) => {